Washoe County Recorder

 Reno, NV 89512

-In response to growing concerns over COVID-19 (Coronavirus) and to maintain compliance with Governor Sisolak's order, the Recorder's Office is working to assist you with remote resources.
-As a reminder, our normal office hours are 8:00am to 5:00pm Monday through Friday.
+The Recorder's Office is working to assist you with remote resources and in-person social distancing practices.
+Normal office hours are 8:00am to 5:00pm Monday through Friday.

 The Washoe County Recorder’s Office is dedicated to recording, permanently preserving and providing convenient access to property, mining, and marriage records.
 The office is also responsible for collecting real property transfer tax on transfers of real property and producing certified copies of official county records.
 We are committed to protecting the integrity of our County’s historical records.